SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 If you select **External application**, you next need to provide the name, application key and external URL for it.

-If you want to clone an existing application follow the steps below.
+If you want to clone an existing application follow the steps described next.

 ### <a name="clone-application"></a>Cloning applications